cacara82/cacara82/README.md

 ## :zap: Learn more about me
 - :video_game: I am passionate about audiovisual projects, videogames and sports
 - :notes: Music & relaxing
-- :pencil: I'm currently working as a Biostatistics Technician, learning other technologies as I try to come up with ideas for future projects
+- :pencil: I'm currently working as a Biostatistics Technician at the <a href="https://www.isglobal.org/ca/">Barcelona Institute for Global Health (ISGlobal)</a>
+- :star: I'm also in charge of the web development of <a href="https://innovate-pro-bono.vercel.app/">Innovate Pro-Bono</a> as a freelance

 ## :globe_with_meridians: Let's connect!
 <div align="center">